 -Also, people in the village live off their land and seldom get the chance to buy things.
 Should you have kids clothes (all sizes) lying around your house, please consider bringing them to Nepal.
 The same goes for old phones and laptops (if still working). ;-)

 We have a large house we share with the volunteers, which is surrounded by the farm and garden.
 The house has five separate bedrooms, a kitchen, bathroom, and a large open-air second floor.
 Sometimes you might have to share rooms.
 We have a constant supply of drinking water.

 At the moment, volunteers are kindly requested to contribute financially to our home .To be honest we do not have any other extra income.So we would be enormously grateful if you could contribute 5 Euros per person per day for hosting you. (this will be 700 in Nepali rupees.)This is very important for the survival of the household and also to provide you with decent food and accommodation.
 We have a firm belief that you will understand this fact and act accordingly.

 HOW TO GET HERE: We are located on Google Maps (Ajambari Farm, Chitwan District, halfway between Kathmandu and Pokhara).
 The farm is about 20 minutes by bus from the city of Bharatpur, which is 4-5 hours by bus from either Kathmandu or Pokhara.
 Buses run regularly from both places.
 You can contact me on Whatsapp (+977 9841787136) if you have any questions.

 More than two

-3-4 hours per day with great flexibility.
+3-4 hours per day with great flexibility. with 2 days off